openwhisk-blog/nimbots/README.md

 - `shot: true`: fires a bullet; note you can fire up to 5 bullets at the same time
 - `yell: <string>`: yell a message that will be displayed in the battle field

 You can code your actions in any programming language supported by Nimbella.
-Check
+Check [those examples](packages/nimbots)